2017 Workforce Safety and Health Performance

 No aspect of our work is more important than safety and health, whether it is an AEP employee or an AEP contractor.
 One way to ensure we are living the values of Zero Harm is through performance measurement.
 We use several methods to track and measure the success of our safety and health efforts.
 More importantly, we analyze the results to identify trends and opportunities for improvement or prevention.

-In 2016, AEP transitioned from the Injury Severity and Recordable Injury rates to the industry-accepted DART (Days Away/Restricted or Transferred) rate to track and measure work-related injuries for both employees and contractors.
+In 2016, AEP transitioned from the Injury Severity and Recordable Injury rates to the industry-accepted DART (Days Away/Restricted or Job Transfer) rate to track and measure work-related injuries for both employees and contractors.
 The DART rate allows AEP to identify more serious events and place additional emphasis and focus on those that cause more serious harm.
 In addition, AEP established DART rate improvement goals using a three-year average of historical DART rates.

 Our 2017 employee safety and health results show that we are making improvements as a result of our efforts.
 In 2017, the DART rate for AEP employees was 0.44 compared with 0.50 in 2016 – which is a 12 percent improvement.
 This is good progress, but we still have work to do.
 In 2017, AEP employees experienced 4,164 days away/restricted or job transferred days and 83 events where a work-related injury or illness took them away from their job.
 Slips, trips, falls, sprains and strains and stepping in holes (STFSS) accounted for more than 50 percent of all DART cases.
 These types of injuries continue to be the top cause of harm to our employees and contractors.
 See Transforming Safety & Health to learn about our prevention efforts.

 We strive for Zero Harm with our entire workforce, which includes contractors.
 We invest time and resources to ensure the safety and health of our contractor workforce and we hold them accountable for their performance.
 This has become critically important as our contractor workforce expands as we grow our business.